LorekeeperZinnia/Dex/README.md

 ## Notes
 - There is no cloneref protection, add it if you want
-- Some stuff can be optimized further, it's up to you if you want to do it
+- Some stuff can be optimized further (ex: explorer node add/remove), it's up to you if you want to do it
 - It may be detected by more stuff; I don't know what these detections are nor am I interested in fixing it
 - Some stuff may break when roblox releases deferred events.
 Ex: Selecting a duplicated instance